EtheriumGremlin/EtheriumGremlin/README.md

-- 👋 Hi, I’m @EtheriumGremlin
+- 👋 Hi, I’m @DefiSpaceCadet
 - 👀 I’m interested in ... creating trading algorithms that take fundementals into account as well as technicals
 - 🌱 I’m currently learning ... how to code with Python
 - 💞️ I’m looking to collaborate on ...
 Blockchain based projects